 A big trend in home fitness is a move toward a connected fitness experience — the ability to participate in coached workouts on a screen or virtually run routes all over the world.

-In some cases, the treadmill speed and incline settings automatically adjust based on the virtual terrain, on your workout, or a built-in heart-rate monitor.
+In some cases, the treadmill speed and incline settings automatically adjust based on the virtual terrain, your workout, or a built-in heart-rate monitor.

 Some treadmills have preloaded cardio workouts or courses in the console.
 But in most cases, access to the full content is an additional subscription fee on top of the purchase of the treadmill.
 Usually, the more expensive the treadmill is, the more you get bundled with the purchase price.